mavlink/mavlink-devguide/en/services/camera.md

 ## Camera Identification

-The first step is to determine what cameras are available/exist.
+The camera identification operation determines what cameras are available/exist (this is carried out before all other operations).

 Camera components must send [heartbeats](../services/heartbeat.md) (just like any other component) and use one of the pre-defined camera component IDs: [MAV_COMP_ID_CAMERA](../messages/common.md#MAV_COMP_ID_CAMERA) to [MAV_COMP_ID_CAMERA6](../messages/common.md#MAV_COMP_ID_CAMERA6).
 The first time a heartbeat is received from a camera component the GCS will send the camera a [MAV_CMD_REQUEST_CAMERA_INFORMATION](../messages/common.md#MAV_CMD_REQUEST_CAMERA_INFORMATION) message.
-The camera component will then reply with a [CAMERA_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.
+The camera component will then respond with the a [COMMAND_ACK](../messages/common.md#COMMAND_ACK) message containing a result.
-If no response is sent for a `MAV_CMD_REQUEST_CAMERA_INFORMATION` message, it is assumed camera support is not available and no support for it will be provided by the GCS.
+On success (result is [MAV_RESULT_ACCEPTED](../messages/common.md#MAV_RESULT_ACCEPTED)) the camera component must then send a [CAMERA_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.

 {% mermaid %}
 sequenceDiagram;